Updated October 23, 2024 @ 8:54pm

-Prime Minister Justin Trudeau told his MPs he would reflect on what they had to say in a three-hour caucus meeting where some Liberals confronted him about his leadership.
+Prime Minister Justin Trudeau told his MPs Wednesday that he would reflect on what they had to say in a three-hour caucus meeting where some Liberals confronted him about his leadership.

-Trudeau was smiling when he left the meeting on Wednesday afternoon, and as he walked briskly past a hoard of waiting reporters on Parliament Hill he said only that the Liberal party is "strong and united."
+Trudeau was smiling when he left the meeting on Wednesday afternoon, and as he walked briskly past a horde of reporters on Parliament Hill he said only that the Liberal party is "strong and united."

-While Liberal MPs were tight-lipped about what happened behind closed doors, most agreed with the prime minister that they were indeed united — though notably not all would say they were united behind Trudeau.
+While Liberal MPs were tight-lipped about what happened behind closed doors, most agreed with the prime minister that they were indeed united — though notably many expressed a unified desire to defeat the Conservatives rather than support for Trudeau.

-"I think our party is united on a path forward to make sure we're addressing the needs of Canadians, and stopping Pierre Poilievre."
+"I think our party is united on a path forward to make sure we're addressing the needs of Canadians, and stopping Pierre Poilievre," he said.

-More than 50 people spoke at the meeting, said B.C.
-MP Ken Hardie.
+More than 50 people spoke at the meeting, said British Columbia MP Ken Hardie.
 He described the conversation as very respectful, and said that caucus must also reflect on what it has heard.

 "Justin Trudeau is reflecting and he's standing strong, and we're standing strong as well, as a Liberal party," Souza told reporters.